Tomenol/evs-cosmic-structure-formation/README.md

 By using Extreme Value Statistics and assuming the validity of the LCDM cosmology, one can build a statistical model to predict the mass of the most massive galaxy cluster at a given redshift z.
 This code can be used to compute those predictions under the thin redshift bin hypothesis (dz <= 0.1).

-# results
+# Results
-By using Planck 2018 cosmological parameters and setting survey characteristics to the default values, we can obtain the following graph (see examples/plotMmax.py) :
+By using Planck 2018 cosmological parameters and setting survey characteristics to the default values, we can obtain the following plot (see examples/plotMmax.py) :

 ![image](https://user-images.githubusercontent.com/54234406/137623097-647ceb83-5c92-4351-b26a-697ac3be04bc.png)